BirdOffice-Suite/birdpad/README.md

 WordPad and Notepad served very well for a while, but with Windows 11, WordPad was deprecated and Notepad started looking like a generic web app, so I had to continue looking.

-Then, I rememebered BirdPad, an old hobby project I'd made privately a few months prior.
+Then, I remembered BirdPad, an old hobby project I'd made privately a few months prior.

 I improved the UI and added functionality, and BirdPad as we know it today was born.